About Winterthur Museum, Garden & Library

 Individuals passionate about pursuing careers in the Museum field and seeking professional experience through hands-on training are invited to apply for a ten-week summer internship with the Collections Division at Winterthur Museum.
 This internship will provide the opportunity to work closely the museum’s curatorial staff and assist them with public outreach, object research and management, and exhibition interpretation for Winterthur’s premiere collection of American decorative arts.
 They will also gain the opportunity to learn about new prospects in Digital Humanities engagement with Winterthur’s partner institution, the University of Delaware.
 The successful applicant will join Winterthur’s Curatorial Department but through various projects, may also work with other departments, including Registration, Education, Development, and Academic Programs.

-The intern's roll will include:
+The intern's role will include:

 - Exploring and implementing Digital Humanities strategies in order to increase public outreach and awareness